danbev/migrate/README.md

 ### Deploying the JMS queue
 This example application uses a JMS queue which needs to added to AS7.
 In previous versions of JBoss AS one could package a queue definition file with the deployment and it would be deployed with the application.
-The example application does contain such a file but this is when for deploying to earlier versions of JBoss AS.
-To deploy a JMS queue you can use any of the management interfaces available.
-This example will use the HTTP API.
+With AS7 JMS destinations (queues and topics) are configured in a central location, either in domain.xml or standalone.xml.
+One can add/modify a JMS destination using any of the administration consoles.
+We will demonstrate two alteranative in this here, CLI and HTTP API Example using the CLI:

+    [standalone@localhost:9999 /] /subsystem=messaging/jms-queue=GreeterQueue:add(entries=["queue/GreeterQueue"],durable=false)

+Example using the HTTP API:
 Change into the _management_ directory and run the [addqueue](migrate/blob/master/management/build.gradle) command:

-    ./gradlew addqueue -q
+    ./gradlew queue -q
-    {"outcome":"success"}

-    BUILD SUCCESSFUL
 If you check the server console log you will see the following:

     INFO  [org.hornetq.core.server.impl.HornetQServerImpl] (MSC service thread 1-1) trying to deploy queue jms.queue.GreeterQueue
     INFO  [org.jboss.as.messaging.jms.AS7BindingRegistry] (MSC service thread 1-1) Bound messaging object to jndi name java:/queue/GreeterQueue

+### Deploying a DataSource
+This example application uses entity beans to persist data and hence requires a data source to be installed.
+With AS7 datasources are configured in a central location, either in domain.xml or standalone.xml.
+One can add/modify a data source using any of the administration consoles.
+We will demonstrate two alteranative in this here, CLI and HTTP API

+Example using the CLI:

+    /subsystem=datasources/data-source=MigrateDS:add(jndi-name=java:jboss/datasources/MigrateDS, pool-name=MigrateDS, driver-name=h2, connection-url=jdbc:h2:mem:test;DB_CLOSE_DELAY=-1)

+Example using the HTTP API:
+Change into the _management_ directory and run the [addqueue](migrate/blob/master/management/build.gradle) command:

+    ./gradlew datasource -q

+If you check the server console log you will see the following:

+    INFO  [org.jboss.as.connector.subsystems.datasources] (MSC service thread 1-4) Bound data source [java:jboss/datasources/MigrateDS2]

 # Step 1: Dependency upon pre-installed module
 Now you'll get an error upon deployment which is expected as the point of the application is to show different